telerik/xaml-docs/controls/radchartview/series/piechart-series/doughnutseries.md

 # DoughtnutSeries

 This series is visualized on the screen as separate slices representing each of the data points.
-The only difference from the PieSeries is that the separate slices of this series start with an offset of the center of the RadPieChart control.
+The only difference from the PieSeries is that each slices is drawn with an offset from the center of the control.

 * [Declaratively Defined Series](#declaratively-defined-series)
 * [Properties](#properties)